-\textbf{Motivation.} Direct quantum teleportation between two nodes is limited by photon losses, which sharply reduce both the achievable distance and the probability of successfully establishing the Bell pairs required for teleportation~\cite{pirandola2017fundamental}. \glspl{QR} mitigate this limitation by partitioning a long quantum link into two shorter segments and using entanglement swapping to distribute Bell pairs over extended distances, thereby enabling teleportation beyond the range of direct transmission~\cite{TelecomWavelengthQR}.
-This has motivated extensive research on \gls{QR}-assisted \glspl{QN}, including queueing-based models of Bell-pair generation and storage~\cite{Dai20IEEEJSAC}, continuous-time Markov models for entanglement switching~\cite{Vardoyan20ScienceDirectPerfEval,Vardoyan21IEEETransQEng,Vardoyan23ACMTMPE,Nain20ACMMACS}, and architectural performance analyses~\cite{Panigrahy23INFOCOM,Tillman24IEEEQCE}.
-While these works provide valuable insight into link- and protocol-level behavior, they do not address \gls{QApp}-level success conditions.
-In particular, they do not quantify \emph{reliability}, defined as the probability that all qubits required by a \gls{QApp} are simultaneously available with fidelity above a target threshold after storage in quantum memories.
-This limitation also applies to commonly used \gls{QN} simulators~\cite{Bel2025SimulatorsReview}, such as QKDNetSim+, NetSquid, or QuISP, whose abstractions do not capture continuous-time fidelity degradation during passive storage and therefore cannot assess the joint feasibility of multi-qubit teleportation under fidelity constraints.
+\textbf{Motivation.} Direct quantum teleportation over long distances is severely constrained by photon losses, which reduce both the achievable range and the probability of establishing the Bell pairs required for teleportation~\cite{pirandola2017fundamental}. \glspl{QR} alleviate this limitation by dividing a long quantum link into shorter segments and using entanglement swapping to distribute Bell pairs over longer distances~\cite{TelecomWavelengthQR}.
+This has motivated extensive work on \gls{QR}-assisted \glspl{QN}, including queueing-based models of Bell-pair generation and storage~\cite{Dai20IEEEJSAC}, continuous-time Markov models for entanglement switching~\cite{Vardoyan20ScienceDirectPerfEval,Vardoyan21IEEETransQEng,Vardoyan23ACMTMPE,Nain20ACMMACS}, and architectural performance studies~\cite{Panigrahy23INFOCOM,Tillman24IEEEQCE}.
+However, these works focus on link- and protocol-level behavior and do not address \gls{QApp}-level success conditions.
+In particular, they do not quantify \emph{reliability}, understood here as the probability that all qubits required by a \gls{QApp} are simultaneously available with fidelity above a target threshold after storage in quantum memories.
+The same limitation affects widely used \gls{QN} simulators~\cite{Bel2025SimulatorsReview}, such as QKDNetSim+, NetSquid, and QuISP, whose abstractions do not model continuous-time fidelity degradation during passive storage and therefore cannot assess the feasibility of multi-qubit teleportation under fidelity constraints.

-\textbf{Contributions.} In this paper, the central question addressed is: given a \gls{QR}-assisted \gls{QN} with stochastic Bell-pair generation and quantum-memory decoherence, \emph{ how many qubits can be teleported such that all of them simultaneously satisfy a target fidelity constraint?} To answer it, we evaluate the scalability of multi-qubit, fidelity-constrained teleportation in two-node \glspl{QN} assisted by a single \gls{QR}.
+\textbf{Contributions.} This paper addresses the following question: given a \gls{QR}-assisted \gls{QN} with stochastic Bell-pair generation and quantum-memory decoherence, \emph{how many qubits can be teleported while all of them simultaneously satisfy a target fidelity constraint?} To answer this question, we study the scalability of fidelity-constrained multi-qubit teleportation in a two-node \gls{QN} assisted by a single \gls{QR}.
 The main contributions are:

 \textbf{C1) \gls{QApp}-Level Reliability Metric:} We formulate a \gls{QApp}-level \emph{reliability} metric that quantifies the probability that all Bell pairs required for a multi-qubit teleportation phase are simultaneously available with fidelity above a target threshold, jointly capturing stochastic entanglement generation, parallelism, and memory decoherence.